griase94/motius_coding_challenge/README.md

 ```/api/events/<str:namespace>/<str:event_name>?tsMin=42&tsMax=69&granularity=month&aggregationType=avg```

 **Route parameters:**
-- namespace: The namespace from which events should be aggregated
+- namespace: The namespace from which events should be aggregated (string)
-- event_name: The event whose data you want to fetch
+- event_name: The event whose data you want to fetch (string)

 **Query parameters:**
 - tsMin: Start of the time window from which events will be selected (UNIX timestamp)